ballista-compute/website/jekyll-content/_posts/2021-02-07-this-week-in-ballista-4.md

 At the current rate of progress, it is very likely that there will be a 0.4.0 alpha release before the end of the month and at this point it will be easier to have more contributors working on different areas of the project.

+## Follow @BallistaCompute

+There is now a [@BallistaCompute](https://twitter.com/BallistaCompute) Twitter account.
+Follow this account to receive notifications when "This Week in Ballista" is posted each week.
+Eventually there will be an RSS feed and support for email notifications as well.

 ## Help Wanted

 There has been an effort to start cleaning up the GitHub issues and more issues are now labeled with